 The D-10 would provide a standing framework for consultation at the strategic level, facilitating collaboration on the most important challenges facing the global order.
 It can serve to drive a common approach to counter the wide range of autocratic threats posed by Russia and China.
-It can forge a technology initiative to develop common norms, standards, and resilient supply chains for advanced technologies.
-It can provide a channel for rebuilding democratic commitments to free and fair trade, and a new climate initiative to collectively advance green technologies.
+It can establish a technology alliance to strengthen technology cooperation, norms, and standard-setting efforts.
 A D-10 can organize collective strategies to counter authoritarianism and advance democratic governance.
-And it can facilitate a common approach to nuclear proliferation by Iran and North Korea, and coordinate defense strategies and military investments across the free world.34
+And it can facilitate a common approach to nuclear proliferation by Iran and North Korea, and coordinate defense strategies and military investments across the free world.
 The D-10 would provide a standing framework for consultation at the strategic level, facilitating collaboration on the most important challenges facing the global order.